What we do

 The Flight Training Bursary.
 The Bursary scheme provides funding for young people to help them achieve their microlight pilot's licence.
 The Bursary is available for young people between the ages of 15 and 21.
 We are proud to have helped several youngsters to become microlight pilots and happy that the number of applicants increases each year.

 New Horizons build-a-plane.
 The BMAA wants to promote microlight aviation, not just microlight flying.
 Without aeronautical engineers aviation would grind to a halt.
 To encourage an interest in the nuts and bolts of aircraft the BMAA sponsors build-a-plane projects that are available to schools, colleges and universities.
-We provide an aircraft kit and supervision oversight of the project and the young people under their tutor's oversight build the aircraft.
+We provide an aircraft kit and project supervision oversight.
+The young people, under their tutor's guidance build the aircraft.
 There are further benefits connected to the project such as the documentation of the project; publicity on social media; generating an interest in design and development etc..